manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 ## Install Oracle Database

 From the Oracle home location, start `./runInstaller` and select the following.
-Most fields are auto-filled.
+Most fields are autofilled.

-> **Tip**: Run these steps after you unzip the database installer (shiphome gold image or production version) into Oracle home.
+> **Tip**: Run these steps after you extract the database installer (shiphome gold image or production version) into Oracle home.
 To get the installer, see [Pre-installation setup](?lab=db-goldimage#Preinstallationsetup).

 1. Create and configure a single instance database.